mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 <a name="blog-feature-start_the_server"></a>*Start the server, for real*

 In order for the integration test to do it's job and test the full integration we still have a bit more work to do here before we move on.
 The HTTP server should be working at least.
-Now, let's do that:
+Let's do that now:

 Add the following to _src/main.lisp_ on top of the `start` function: